Death of Peter Farquhar: In popular media

 "A Diary From the Grave", a documentary about the murders, aired in January 2020 on Channel 4 as part of the Catching a Killer series.

-Farquhar is depicted by Timothy Spall in the 2023 BBC One drama The Sixth Commandment, written by Sarah Phelps, about the gaslighting of Farquhar and Moore-Martin by Field and Farquhar's murder by Field.
+Farquhar is depicted by Timothy Spall in the 2023 BBC One drama The Sixth Commandment, written by Sarah Phelps, about the gaslighting of Farquhar and Moore-Martin by Field.
 Moore-Martin is played by Anne Reid, Field by Éanna Hardwicke, along with Smith being portrayed by Conor MacNeill and Zettl by Sheila Hancock.
 The miniseries first aired in July 2023.

-In 2021, a book by David Wilson (criminologist), A Plot to Kill, was published about his murder.
+In 2021, a book by David Wilson, A Plot to Kill, was published about his murder.